-We are writing with important information regarding a security incident involving an external third-party vendor, iMedicWare, Inc., our former provider of electronic health record technology.
-We wanted to provide you with information about the incident, explain the services we are making available to you, and let you know that we continue to take significant measures to protect your information.
-Be assured that the privacy and security of the personal information we maintain is of the utmost importance to Milan Eye Center.
+The privacy and security of the personal information we maintain is of the utmost importance to National Board of Osteopathic Medical Examiners ("NBOME").
+We are writing with important information regarding a recent security incident that may have impacted some of your information.
+We want to provide you with information about the incident, tell you about the services that we are providing to you, and let you know that we continue to take significant measures to protect your information.